-- " The information on display references Food for Life Served Here and how it supports healthier eating. - " Information on display is appropriate to the target audience. - " Information is displayed in suitable places where residents are most likely to see it.
-You could use menus, screens, posters, table talkers, newsletters and/or your website.
+- " References Food for Life Served Here and how it supports healthier eating; - " Is appropriate to the age group and updated as necessary; - " Is displayed in suitable places where pupils and parents are most likely to see it.
+You could use menus, display posters, table talkers, tray liners, newsletters and your website.

 Food education goes beyond what's offered on the plate and at mealtimes.
-Displaying information in a format which residents can easily understand, or talking to them about the food at mealtimes, helps them to build a positive relationship with food.
+Displaying information in a format which pupils can easily understand, or talking to them about the food at mealtimes, helps them to build a positive relationship with food.